tc39/proposal-temporal/docs/calendar-draft.md

 - .getMonthDay()
 - .with()

-\* *We could allow the arithmetic methods to work in Partial ISO if the duration units are days or smaller, with the same semantics as Temporal.Absolute.*
+\* *We could allow the arithmetic methods to work in Partial ISO if the duration units are days or smaller, with the same semantics as Temporal.Instant.*

 The following methods/getters would still work: